 Alexandre Barrosso brings new direction to Troia Golf

-Alexandre has been at Troia Golf Resort for just one year and aims to put his stamp on the course and facilities to bring further improvements to an already superb lay out and immaculate modern clubhouse.
+Alexandre has been at Troia Golf Resort for just a short time and aims to put his stamp on the course and facilities to bring further improvements to an already superb lay out and immaculate modern clubhouse.

 He has already restored the original course to its natural state by removing the semi rough and is investigating how to improve bunker sand.